devel0x/electronero/ambassadors/fastapi-ambassador-leaderboard/README.md

 Admins may also apply a per-user score padding to audit or correct totals without editing the underlying CSV.
 Padding points are added to the CSV score and reflected in each ambassador's pending reward.
 The admin panel provides bulk controls to reset padding to zero for selected ambassadors or for all entries at once.

+Each ambassador appears in the admin wallet list as a responsive profile card displaying their email, wallet, Telegram handle, padding, and pending reward.
+Editing these fields uses asynchronous form submissions so updates apply instantly without reloading the page, and Telegram handles are normalized to lowercase and rendered as clickable links to the user's `t.me` profile.

 The app also provides a tasks panel where ambassadors can apply to various community roles.
 Applications are stored in Redis and surface in the admin panel for verification or removal.

 Ambassadors may submit governance proposals and vote yes or no on active items.
 Newly submitted proposals remain pending until an administrator approves them in the admin panel, where a funding wallet address can optionally be added.
 Verified proposals list the original submitter’s wallet as the founder.